-- Tolerance occurs, indicated either by need for markedly increased amounts of the substance to achieve the desired effect or markedly diminished effect of the same amount of substance.
+- Tolerance occurs, indicated either by a need for markedly increased amounts of the substance to achieve the desired effect or markedly diminished effect of the same amount of substance.

 - Addiction diagnosis is complicated and involves a trained expert.

-One pointer toward the rising problem with screen addiction came to light in mid-2018.
+One pointer toward the rising problem of screen addiction came to light in mid-2018.
 In the face of significant controversy, the World Health Organization (WHO), added Gaming Disorder to its 11th Revision of the International Classification of Diseases (ICD-11).
 Gaming Disorder is defined in the ICD-11 as a pattern of gaming behavior (“digital-gaming” or “video-gaming”) characterized by impaired control over gaming, increasing priority given to gaming over other activities to the extent that gaming takes precedence over other interests and daily activities, and continuation or escalation of gaming despite the occurrence of negative consequences.
-The WHO goes on to say: For gaming disorder to be diagnosed, the behavior pattern must be of sufficient severity to result in significant impairment in personal, family, social, educational, occupational or other important areas of functioning and would normally have been evident for at least 12 months.
+The WHO goes on to say: For gaming disorder to be diagnosed, the behavior pattern must be of sufficient severity to result in significant impairment in personal, family, social, educational, occupational, or other important areas of functioning and would normally have been evident for at least 12 months.

 Is Your Teen Showing Signs of Screen Addiction?